Email (preferred contact method)

 - Laurie Poulson 2006 Evaluating a Cross-Linguistic Grammar Model: Methodology and Test-Suite Resource Development

-- Zina Pozen (CLMS) 2013 Lexical and Compositional Semantics for HPSG Parse Re-ranking
+- Zina Pozen (CLMS) 2013 Using Lexical and Compositional Semantics to Improve HPSG Parse Selection

 - Francesca Gola (CLMS) 2012 An Analysis of Translation Divergence Patterns using PanLex Translation Pairs